-Remote driving can differently use case than autonomous driving.
-Buses follow pre-defined static routes and a specific lane and stop at pre-defined bus-stops.
-Thus, the characteristic of operating these buses are somewhat different from what is required for operating autonomous vehicles.
-For these buses, live video stream includes not only the outside-bus image but also inside-bus image, so remote operators additionally need to react to a more diverse scenario such as passengers getting on/off the bus.
+Remote driving can have different use cases than autonomous driving.
+Buses follow pre-defined static routes and a specific lane and stop at pre-defined bus stops.
+Thus, the characteristics of operating these buses are somewhat different from what is required for operating autonomous vehicles.
+For these buses, live video stream includes not only the outside-bus image but also the inside-bus image, so remote operators additionally need to react to a more diverse scenario such as passengers getting on/off the bus.

 The intention of engineers is clear, to use it in any case.
-Is it practically possible using 5G mobile network?
+Is it practically possible to use a 5G mobile network?

-Let’s assume 50% of those vehicles uses Remote Driving feature consuming demanded data rates.
-A simple calculation shows it requires about 123 Gbps UL throughput capacity on a 1 km long Freeway with 5ms latency (not included Mobility Management services like handover etc.).
-How many eNB/NR shall we deploy on 1 km Freeway?
-I do not even try to do calculate it, definitely a lot.
-However, if we assume only 1% of vehicles with RD feature, we need about 2,46 Gbps, what is much more practical.
+Let’s assume 50% of those vehicles uses the Remote Driving feature consuming demanded data rates.
+A simple calculation shows it requires about 123 Gbps UL throughput capacity on a 1 km long Freeway with 5ms latency (not including Mobility Management services like handover etc.).
+How many eNB/NR shall we deploy on a 1 km Freeway?
+I do not even try to calculate it, definitely a lot.
+However, if we assume only 1% of vehicles with RD features, we need about 2,46 Gbps, which is much more practical.

-It is not realistic, from planning and deployment perspective to cover the roads in the city or in the urban area with so high capacity, due to costs (mobile towers, radio systems, transmission to each location), interference levels as well limitation of electromagnetic field secure levels.
+It is not realistic, from a planning and deployment perspective to cover the roads in the city or in the urban area with so high capacity, due to costs (mobile towers, radio systems, transmission to each location), interference levels as good limitations of electromagnetic field secure levels.

-Hard works ongoing on the standardization 3GPP of Release 16, is in my opinion very interesting engineering work, which may imply changes to the future behaviour of all street users.
+Hard work ongoing on the standardization 3GPP of Release 16, is in my opinion very interesting engineering work, which may imply changes to the future behavior of all street users.

 Detailed use cases: